 The first part of the name Obadiah comes from the root עבד (abad), meaning servant or to serve:

-For a meaning of the name Obadiah, NOBS Study Bible Name List reads Servant Of Yahweh.
+For a meaning of the name Obadiah, NOBSE Study Bible Name List reads Servant Of Yahweh.
 Jones' Dictionary of Old Testament Proper Names reads Servant Of The Lord.